sourceryinstitute/OpenCoarrays/STATUS.md

   integer(c_int), real(c_double), character(kind=c_kind), logical,
   and complex(c_double).
 Users are invited to submit pull requests with support for additional kinds.
-* As of OpenCoarrays 1.0.0, support for non-scalars is untested.

 To-Do List
 ----------